DeAndre Moore Jr.

-DeAndre Moore Jr. (born March 13, 2004) is an American college football wide receiver for the Texas Longhorns.
+DeAndre Moore Jr. (born March 13, 2004) is an American college football wide receiver for the Colorado Buffaloes.
+He previously played for the Texas Longhorns.

 Early life

-Moore attended St. John Bosco High School in Bellflower, California.
-As a senior, he notched 483 receiving yards and eight touchdowns, along with one score on the ground.
+Moore began his high school career at Desert Pines High School in Las Vegas.
+Following his sophomore year, in which no football was played due to the COVID-19 pandemic, Moore transferred to his hometown Los Alamitos High School.
+For his senior season, Moore transferred once more, this time to St. John Bosco High School in Bellflower, California.
+At Bosco, he notched 483 receiving yards and eight touchdowns, along with one score on the ground.
 Coming out of high school, Moore was rated as a four-star recruit, the 8th-best player in California, and the 17th overall wide receiver in the class of 2023.
 He initially committed to play college football for the Oklahoma Sooners over offers from schools such as Alabama, Florida State, Louisville, Texas, Oregon, and USC.
 Moore changed his commitment to play for the Louisville Cardinals before flipping his commitment once again to sign with Texas Longhorns.

 College career

-2023 Season
+Texas

 As a freshman in 2023, Moore appeared in 9 games for the Longhorns where he returned one kickoff for 15 yards.

-2024 Season

-In the first game of the season against UTSA, Moore scored his first college career touchdown, a 19-yard reception from Manning.
+In the first game of his sophomore season against UTSA, Moore scored his first college career touchdown, a 19-yard reception from Manning.
 In week 5, he hauled in four receptions for 103 yards and two touchdowns in a win over Mississippi State.
 In the 2024 SEC Championship game, Moore logged nine receptions for 114 yards and one touchdown.
 In the 2025 Peach Bowl against Arizona State, Moore caught two passes for 25 yards and one touchdown.
 He played in all 16 games and had a total of 456 yards and seven touchdowns.

-2025 Season

-Prior to the season, Moore was named to the Earl Campbell Tyler Rose Award watch list.
+Prior to his junior season, Moore was named to the Earl Campbell Tyler Rose Award watch list.
 In the season opener against Ohio State, Moore logged two receptions for six yards.
-In week 2, Moore sustained a concussion in the win against San Jose State and did not play in week 3 against Sam Houston.
+In Week 2, Moore sustained a concussion in the win against San Jose State and did not play in Week 3 against Sam Houston.
 In the Red River Rivalry game against Oklahoma, Moore had three receptions for 50 yards and one touchdown.
+In Week 13 against Arkansas, he had three receptions for 74 yards and three touchdowns.
+On December 22, Moore announced that he intended to enter the transfer portal.

+Colorado

+On January 13, 2026, Moore committed to Colorado.